rowlandcoping/lost-king-part1/TESTING.md

 on testing resistances function were just a series of if statements which meant values could be overwritten. testing resistances fucntion was over-compoicated and didn't work. revised into 2 seperate functions for each turn cycle using if-else statements with a default else statement to return a single value. now works

+### issue testing main  fight mechanics
+in order to test the main fight mechanics it would be necessary to create mock functions in Jest, since none of the variables exist outside the scope of the function.
+This is way beyond the scope of anything taught on the course and would take me far too long to master in the context of this project.
+As a work-around I have taken chunks of code from the functions themselves and tested them line by line to identify any potential issues.
+I understand this is not best practice at all but I consider that it is effectively doing exactly the same thing in a much less sophisticated way.

+## manual testing

+JS mostly checked with automated unit testing, manually test html and CSS elements, responsiveness and obvious errors.